paulhibbing/AGread/cran-comments.md

 New submission

 Possibly mis-spelled words in DESCRIPTION:
-  ActiGraph
+  ActiGraph (2:29)
+  accelerometer (10:27)
+  pre (9:64)

 This is the first submission of `AGread`.
-The "possibly mis-spelled word"
+The first
-    is the name of a device whose data are manipulated by the package functions.
+    "possibly mis-spelled word" is the name of a device whose data are manipulated by the package functions.
+    The other two words are false positives, "accelerometer" being a type of sensor, and "pre" being appended within the phrase "pre-processing."

 ## Other comments